College of Engineering, Architecture and Technology

 - Earn a grade of “C” or better in technical courses required for the degree and taken prior to admission to professional school.
 In these courses, meet or exceed the Technical GPA requirement listed in the Departmental GPA Requirements section below (when applicable).
 Note: Technical courses include astronomy, biology, biochemistry, chemistry, geology, engineering (BAE, CHE, CIVE, IEM, ECEN, ENGR, ENSC, MAE), math, physics, statistics, zoology, and any additional science courses listed on the degree requirement sheet.

-- Complete a minimum of 12 credit hours of courses at OSU, required for the degree.
+- Complete a minimum of 12 credit hours of courses at OSU Stillwater or Tulsa, required for the degree.
 In these courses, meet or exceed the OSU GPA requirement listed in the Departmental GPA Requirements section below (when applicable).

-- Complete a minimum of 9 credit hours of technical courses at OSU, required for the degree.
+- Complete a minimum of 9 credit hours of technical courses at OSU Stillwater or Tulsa, required for the degree.
 In these courses, meet or exceed the OSU Technical GPA (all technical courses required for the degree taken at OSU) listed in the Departmental GPA Requirements section below (when applicable).

 - Earn a final grade of “C” or better in all courses submitted to satisfy the University’s English requirement.